-As the largest dog-type in the world, Mastiffs truly live up to their reputation of being benevolent behemoths.
-The word “behemoth” refers to their massive bone structure, muscular build and powerful stride.
-You won’t want to mess with them.
+As the largest dog-type, Mastiffs live up to their (sometimes) reputation of being benevolent behemoths.
+And by “behemoth,” i’m referring to their massive bone structure, muscular build and powerful stride.
+You won’t want to mess with these dogs.

 On the other hand, benevolence indicates their calm and composed temperament.
-The breed possesses the inherent maturity of using their strength only when really required.
-Unless irked to the point of irritation, Mastiffs do not jump into a fight, leave alone start one.
+These dogs have the inherent maturity of using their strength only when required.
+Unless irked to the point of irritation, it’s not common for Mastiffs to jump into a fight, let alone start one.

 RECOMMENDED: 25 Super Shepherd Dogs